ojasathghara/TasksV2/README.md

 ### Installation

 1. Clone the repo
     ```sh
     git clone https://github.com/ojaswi825/TasksV2.git
     ```
 2. Install NPM packages
     ```sh
     npm install
     ```
 3. You need to build the package to avoid express.js errors on browser

     ```sh
     cd Tasks
     npm run build
     ```

 4. Run on localhost, this will start the server with react production build

     ```sh
     node server/server.js
     ```

 5. You may want to run a react development server also, keep ther server running (Step) 4 and run below snippet to run a react development build

+    > Change the REACT_APP_BUILD=production in .env file to REACT_APP_BUILD=development to get the localhost api url and run:

         ```sh
         npm run start
         ```

 ### Overview of Directory structure